These homemade falafel patties (baked in the oven, not fried) are great in pita sandwiches, on salads, and as part of a mezze platter.

 How to Make Tahini Sauce for Falafel

 Tahini is the most common pairing for falafel.
 To make this simple dip, combine 1/3 cup well-stirred tahini with 2 tablespoons lemon juice, 1 crushed garlic clove, 1/4 teaspoon salt, and a splash of water.
 Whisk until smooth.
 Then add about 1/4 cup more water and whisk to incorporate (at first the sauce may seem lumpy, but keep going and it’ll come together).
-Or make this cilantro-lime version.
+You can also make this cilantro-lime tahini or cilantro cashew cream.

 How to Serve Falafel Patties